 Imagery is an important tool for conveying information in a memorable and interactive way.
-When people hear information verbally, they're likely to remember only 10% of it three days later; however, if a relevant image is paired with that same information, people can retain up to 65% of the information three days later.
+When people hear information verbally, they're likely to remember only 10 percent of it three days later; however, if a relevant image is paired with that same information, people can retain up to 65 percent of the information three days later.

-But, producing quality images via traditional photography can be inefficient in terms of both time and cost.
-Getting the right lighting in the perfect setting can cause headaches and lots of money and time spent on photographers and staging.
+While visuals are important, producing quality images through traditional photography can be inefficient in terms of time and cost.
 To help alleviate some of this frustration, many companies have started turning to 3D modeling.

 3D modeling is the process of making a virtual representation of an object from scratch in specialized software like Cinema 4D.
-Architects have been using this method for years to visualize floor plans and the flow of light in a space, and it’s starting to catch on in the marketing and design world.
+Architects have been using this method for years to visualize floor plans and the flow of light in a space—and it’s now an integral part of the marketing and design world.

-When we designed the JAWS website, we created 3D models of their products, placed them in 3D room environments and exported final photo-realistic images of the scene.
-Using this process, we could easily switch out labels on the bottles, move props in the room scenes and adjust camera angles and lighting countless times, saving the client time and money on shooting multiple products in multiple environments.
+When we designed the JAWS® (Just Add Water™ System) website, we created 3D models of their products, placed them in 3D room environments and exported final photo-realistic images of the scene.
+Using this process, we could easily switch out labels on the bottles, move props within the room scenes and adjust camera angles and lighting countless times.

 Reasons to Use 3D Modeling

 If your product is frequently updated, you might want to consider creating a 3D model.
 This way, products won’t have to be regularly reshot if you change an element of the design.
-Digitally-created images also allow for endless creativity.
-Modifications are easy and can be done over time.
+Digitally created images also allow for endless creativity, as modifications are easy and can be done over time.
 For example, products that come in multiple colors don’t have to be photographed individually—you can just change the color digitally.
-3D modeling also allows for a digital scene to be saved with consistent lighting.
-Thus, products can easily be moved in and out, and changes can be made quickly.
+3D modeling also allows for a digital scene to be saved with consistent lighting so that products can easily be moved in and out, allowing changes to be made quickly.

 You can also start designing a 3D model while a product is being developed.
-Designers can start working on the prototype, so your marketing campaign can start as soon as the product is ready—or even before.
+Designers can start working from the prototype so your marketing campaign can start as soon as the product is ready—or even before.
 No need to wait for photography and post-production editing.
 This can ensure that your marketing campaigns are ready to go the day you’re ready to launch a new product, helping create more real-time marketing opportunities.

-When building a custom chair configurator for Biofit, Concentrek used 3D renderings to design an interactive and personal experience for customers who are looking to create their own chair.
-Customers can see in real time exactly what their chair will look like by adding and removing different features until they find a combination they like.
+When building a custom chair configurator for BioFit, we used 3D renderings to design an interactive and personalized experience for customers who are looking to create their own chairs.
+Customers can see in real-time exactly what their chair will look like by adding and removing different features until they find a combination they like.

 Time and Resources

-Traditional photoshoots can be a drain on resources.
-Lighting, set construction and location selection can all be a burden on time and budget.
+Traditional photoshoots can be a drain on resources, as lighting, set construction and location selection can all be a burden on time and budget.
 Then, consider having to replicate it all for new products or redoing a photo campaign every time a new product is released.
 With 3D modeling, your image and background can be created digitally, without any travel or lighting concerns.
-Little details, like plants, food and artwork, can be added in as needed without having to worry about having them on location for photography purposes.
+Little details—like plants, food and artwork—can be added in as needed without having to worry about having them on location for photography purposes.

-Keep in mind, though, that not all projects call for 3D modeling, though, so evaluate your brand’s needs before choosing your method.
+It’s important to remember that not all projects will call for 3D modeling, though, so evaluate your brand’s needs before choosing your method.
 For example, fabrics and textiles, which are commonly used in the fashion industry, are better suited for photography.
 The fashion modeling industry is still thriving because clothes sell better on actual people, not just alone on a white background.
 Sometimes, 3D models can’t quite capture the detail and emotion that photography can.

-Products that are also very time-intensive to design, like those with lots of details, would be better off with traditional photography.
-One-time products are also best suited for photography, as building up an image library isn’t necessary.
+Photography can work well for products that are very time-intensive to design, too—like those with lots of details.
+One-time products are also best suited for photography, as building up an image library isn’t always necessary.

-Photography is still best for capturing landscapes and people, too.
-No 3D modeling could recreate the natural beauty of a landscape, city or college campus.
+Photography is also still best for capturing landscapes.
+No 3D modeling tool could recreate the natural beauty of a landscape, city or college campus.
 For educational marketing, pictures of the campus and student interaction shots are the best option for capturing the spirit of the school.
 As such, we use photographs when advertising for our education-based clients.

 Which One Should I Use?

-Both photography and 3D modeling can help in marketing your product.
-It just depends on your financial capabilities, the product you want to showcase and your end goals.
+While photography and 3D modeling can both help in marketing your product, your selection will depend on your financial capabilities, the product you want to showcase and your end goals.
 Ultimately, both options will help you to market your product successfully.